jmd0x/Thinkintosh/README.md

 |Anti-Theft > Intel (R) AT Module Activation | Disabled |
 | Anti-Theft > Computrace > Computrace Module Activation | Disabled |

+### What doesn't work:
+- `DRM content`
+- `FingerPrint Reader`
+- `Docking Station Kernel Panic if "Sleep, Reboot, Shutdown" attempted while external display connected on one of the Dock Ports`
+- `Docking Station DisplayPort Audio`

 ### 1. Creating a bootable usb

 First download [Rufus](https://rufus.ie/en/), set the BOOT selection as not bootable, set the File System as FAT32, click Start, and delete all file autorun in USB Drive partition.